deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Is this how Deathworlders train?”
 Nofl asked as he ventured over the threshold.

 “Naw,” boomed Daar, who was thrashing back and forth against the floor, presumably to reach some frustrating itch. “‘Least not all of us!
-‘Ya gotta be a special kind o’ insane t’train like we do. *Don’t’cha fellas?!”* There was a lusty chorous of acclaim from the other two.
+‘Ya gotta be a special kind o’ insane t’train like we do. *Don’t’cha fellas?!”* There was a lusty chorus of acclaim from the other two.
 “Ain’t no Corti can handle this, that’s for sure.”

 “Not yet, at least,” Nofl said.
 “Who knows, in a few generations…”